BitcoinSDK/BitcoinSDK/README.md

 <b>API for accepting Bitcoin (BTC) payments.
 Easy, instant, fully automated.</b>

 ## 🌴 Easy
-Now you don't need to set up your own Bitcoin payment infrastructure or use any other expensive services which charge 1% or more.
+Now you don't need to set up your own Bitcoin payment infrastructure or use any other expensive services.
 Setting up is very easy and needs to be done only once.

 ## 🌿 Lowest cost in the market
 We charge you <code>0%</code> and only <code>0.00015 BTC/transaction</code>.
 Fee is flat and fixed forever.